rekalantar/Covid19_Detector/README.md

 # covid19_detector
 Using Deep Learning to detect Covid-19 from X-Ray/CT scans of patients.
+The code was written for Google Colab, so everyone can use the free GPU resources available online to improve the model.

 Loss curve
 ![alt text](https://raw.githubusercontent.com/rekalantar/covid19_detector/master/loss_curve.png)